emildoychinov/netbpm-compression/README.md

    ```
    The compression may not work correctly

-   # TO DO
+   # TODO
    Compression and decompression of .ppm images